 Making the Case for Community Engagement, Grassroots Participation, Democratization, and Shared Governance in Capital Interventions

-Access to housing, fair and secure jobs, clean environments, community-oriented businesses, and political empowerment, to name a few – are distributed unevenly and contribute to the continued marginalization of low-income communities and communities of color.
-Equitable communities recognize these existing disparities and seek out ways to redress them.
+Access to housing, fair and secure jobs, clean environments, community-oriented businesses, and political empowerment, among other indicators of healthy and equitable communities, are distributed unevenly and contribute to the continued marginalization of low-income communities and communities of color.

-Investment capital is a fundamental factor in what makes an equitable community, whether by its mere presence or absence, its terms, or its intention.
+Investment capital is a fundamental factor in these disparities in its presence, its absence, its terms, and its intention.
 Importantly, the process, voice, and agency around its control are an integral part of what leads to equitable outcomes for communities.

 Shed additional light on the intersection of capital flows with the conditions for equitable communities, in particular at the systemic level.
 This includes a review of initiatives, funding streams, types of capital deployed, investment practices, and governance mechanisms.